sebastiancarlos/cl-yasboi/README.md

 >  is widely available, though quite slow. [...]
 You're honestly probably
 >  better served loading SBCL from your local package manager."

-In short, while it's possible to have a generic and slightly faster CI solution (maybe by integrating Docker or Roswell).
-This would fall out of the scope of this minimal boilerplate without introducing more dependencies or *byzantine* compilation steps.
+In short, while it's possible to have a generic and slightly faster CI solution, that would fall out of the scope of this minimal boilerplate without introducing more dependencies (maybe Docker or Roswell) or *byzantine* compilation steps.
 Best I can do is a cached `apt-get install sbcl`.

 I hope for an improvement to SBCL's binary distribution situation in the